 Some of the myths and fables that have traveled with us from India over the years.

-Books are an integral part of our lives and they humbly sit around in my house.
+Books are an integral part of our lives.

 Born and raised in the historic city of Ahmedabad, India, I grew up in a joint family.
 While growing up, I didn’t know someday I would want to become a writer, but